"

 Learning Objectives

-• Appreciate the importance of specific fuel consumption in determining fuel burn, flight endurance, and flight range.
+• Recognize the role of specific fuel consumption in fuel burn, flight endurance, and range.

-• Understand the flight conditions an airplane needs for its best range or endurance.
+• Identify the optimal flight conditions for maximizing range or endurance.

-• Use the appropriate versions of the Breguet equations to estimate flight endurance and range for propeller and jet aircraft.
+• Apply the appropriate Breguet equations to estimate endurance and range for both propeller and jet aircraft.

 Fuel Flow & Specific Fuel Consumption